Sonic Mania: Release

-Sonic Mania was announced alongside Sonic Forces at the 25th anniversary Sonic event at the San Diego Comic-Con (SDCC) convention in July 2016.
+Sonic Mania was announced alongside Sonic Forces at the 25th anniversary Sonic event at San Diego Comic-Con in July 2016.
 The game was also featured at South by Southwest (SXSW), the Electronic Entertainment Expo (E3), and SDCC in 2017; at SDCC 2017, attendees received a promotional instruction manual for the game.
 The game was announced for the second quarter of 2017, but Sega announced at SXSW that it had been delayed to allow for more development.

 Sonic Mania was released digitally for the Nintendo Switch, PlayStation 4, and Xbox One on August 15, 2017.
 Four days before release, Sega delayed the Windows version for another two weeks for further optimization, releasing it on August 29 as a download on Steam.
 As compensation, those who had pre-ordered the game received a copy of the original Sonic the Hedgehog on Steam.

 In addition to the standard release, a Sega Genesis-themed collector's edition was also released, containing a 12-inch (30 cm) Sonic statue atop a model Genesis, a game cartridge cast with a golden ring, and a metallic collector's card with a download code for the game.
 To promote the collector's edition, Sega released a retro-styled infomercial featuring former series art director Kazuyuki Hoshino and social media manager Aaron Webber, based on an American television commercial for Sonic The Hedgehog 2.

 The music label Data Discs published a vinyl LP featuring the game's original music in late 2017.
-An expanded soundtrack was released on digital music distribution platforms on January 17, 2018.
+A soundtrack featuring selected tracks was released on digital music distribution platforms on January 17, 2018.
+In Japan, the physical release of Sonic Mania Plus included an expanded version of the soundtrack on 2 CD's which includes every song featured in Sonic Mania, plus three bonus tracks by American EDM band Hyper Potions, showing up respectively on the CD's as Time Trials, Friends, and Time Trials Plus, the last of which featuring long time series composer, Jun Senoue.
+The three bonus tracks were also released as singles under video-game record label GameChops on digital music distribution platforms.